Skip to content

 Tap to check the answer!

 Q1.
-This library is quiet.
+This town is quiet.

-(Kono toshokan wa ______ desu.)
+(Kono machi wa ______ desu.)

 Answer: shizuka (静か)

 Q2.
-I like quiet places.
+I like quiet music.

-(______ tokoro ga suki desu.)
+(______ ongaku ga suki desu.)

-Answer: shizuka na (静かな)
+Answer: Shizuka na (静かな)

 Answer: shizuka (静か)